Itzadrian/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner used to change ownership of a file
 4-empty script to create an empty file
-5-execute script used to give file owner execute permission
+5-execute script used to give file owner execute permission 6-multiple_permissions to giver multiple users permissions 7-everybody script used to give permission to all 8-James_Bond script used to give zero permission to owner and group and all permission to others 9-John_Doe script used to set mode for a file 10-mirror_permissions script used to mirror file permission